mobile app bar

 Philadelphia Eagles owner Jeffrey Lurie, left, joins head coach Nick Sirianni and quarterback Jalen Hurts atop one of the team buses during the Super Bowl 59 victory parade along South Broad Street in Philadelphia on Friday, Feb.
 14, 2025.

-“They were ready in all situations of football, all the way down to the wire… you win close games because of good coaching… [then] Dan Quinn… first year with the Commanders… [they’ve] been absolutely terrible over the last two decades… turning it around like that with a rookie quarterback… [I] tip my hat off to him,” Gronkowski said on the Dudes on Dudes podcast.
+“They were ready in all situations of football, all the way down to the wire… You win close games because of good coaching… [Then] Dan Quinn… First year with the Commanders… [They’ve] been absolutely terrible over the last two decades… Turning it around like that with a rookie quarterback… [I] Tip my hat off to him,” Gronkowski said on the Dudes on Dudes podcast.

-Nobody will deny Sirianni boasts one of the league’s most stacked rosters.
+Sirianni indeed boasts one of the league’s most stacked rosters.
 Many analysts consider the Eagles to be the best and deepest team in the NFL.
-But he still had to manage some eccentric personalities – like A.J.
-Brown – and keep his house in order to win the Super Bowl.
-Not every leader can successfully pull that off.
-And this season, Sirianni did so with flying colors.
+But he still had to manage some eccentric personalities like A.J.
+Brown and keep his house in order to win the Super Bowl.

-Philadelphia beat Washington and Kansas City by a combined 50 points (95-45) in the NFC Championship game and Super Bowl LIX.
-There may be no better feather in Sirianni’s cap to justify his status than that.
-However, this go-round, he couldn’t overcome Reid and Quinn in Edelman’s and Gronkowski’s minds.
-He’ll hope to further prove himself throughout the 2025 campaign and earn their recognition next year.
+Philadelphia beat Washington and Kansas City by a combined margin of 50 points (95-45) in the NFC Championship game and Super Bowl LIX.
+There may be no better feather in Sirianni’s cap to justify his status as a coach than that.

 Post Edited By:Nidhi